melezhik/jam/README.md

     drwxr-xr-x 4 pinto pinto     4096 Jul  8 15:54 lib

-Jam is directory based tool, it mean you should point a directory to to make it work:
+layer is directory based tool, it mean you should point a directory to to make it work:

-    ./jam.rb -p ./hello-world-example
+    layer -p ./hello-world-example

-Okay, I had it almost right, but I "forget" about some tiny configuration file for jam may glue things correctly.
-This is jam json file. cat ./hello-world-example/jam.json
+Okay, I had it almost right, but I "forget" about some tiny configuration file for layer may glue things correctly.
+This is layer json file. cat ./hello-world-example/layer.json

     {
         "stack" : "hello-world-example-stack",